 The difference between traditional requirements documents and AI-guided deliverables isn't just speed.
 It's accountability.
 Every decision has an author.
 Every assumption has a confidence score.
 Every trade-off has a rationale.
 When something goes wrong downstream, you can trace it back to a specific decision and understand why it was made.

-And because Specira's knowledge base remembers your architecture, policies, and past decisions, every new project starts with the accumulated intelligence from previous ones.
-The platform doesn't just capture requirements.
-It gets smarter with every engagement.
+There's a compounding effect, too.
+Specira's knowledge base remembers your architecture, policies, and past decisions, so every new project starts with accumulated intelligence from previous ones.
+The platform doesn't just capture requirements; it gets sharper with every engagement.

 How does faster software planning compound into competitive advantage?

-Now imagine that process runs at the speed of your team's capacity instead of the speed of your team's calendar.
-A straightforward project where one person has all the answers gets planned in a few hours.
-A complex multi-stakeholder project gets planned in days instead of weeks.
-When planning drops from six weeks to hours or days, you are not looking at a marginal improvement.
-You are looking at a 10x increase in the number of projects your organization can evaluate per year.
-Projects that would have been deprioritized because "we don't have time to scope that" become viable.
-The organization's innovation velocity increases not because developers code faster, but because decision-making finally scales at the same pace as AI-accelerated development.
+Different equation.
+Picture that process running at the speed of your team's capacity instead of your team's calendar.
+Straightforward project where one person has all the answers?
+Hours.
+Complex multi-stakeholder project?
+Days instead of weeks.
+The result: roughly a 10x increase in projects your organization can evaluate per year, a number that stunned me when I first calculated it because ideas that would've been deprioritized ("we don't have time to scope that") suddenly become viable.
+Innovation velocity increases not because developers code faster, but because decision-making finally scales at the same pace as AI-accelerated development.
 Without this alignment, teams experience what we call the Copilot hangover: faster code, same bottlenecks.

 vs. catching it during the planning phase

-This is the compounding advantage.
-Every project that starts with clear, validated requirements finishes faster, costs less, and frees capacity for the next project.
-Over a year, the gap between teams that have an always-available requirements process and teams that rely on calendar-dependent meetings becomes enormous.
-It's not a 10% efficiency gain.
-It's a structural competitive advantage, and it's why better requirements may be the single biggest breakthrough in software delivery.
+Compounding.
+That's the part that keeps me up at night (in a good way).
+Every project starting with clear, validated requirements finishes faster, costs less, and frees capacity for the next one, and over a year the gap between teams with an always-available requirements process and teams still relying on calendar-dependent meetings becomes enormous.
+Not a 10% efficiency gain you can bury in a quarterly report.
+Structural competitive advantage, and it's why better requirements may be the single biggest breakthrough in software delivery.

 What is the fastest framework to speed up requirements gathering?